 - Make the "smart" choice in thermostats.

 Installing a "smart" thermostat can save you an estimated 10 percent per year.
-Designed to save you energy, a smart thermostat can learn your schedule and adjust your home’s temperature to save money and energy while you are away–while making sure it is a comfortable temperature in anticipation of your return.
+Designed to save you energy, a smart thermostat can learn your schedule and adjust your home’s temperature to save money and energy while you are away and while making sure it is a comfortable temperature in anticipation of your return.

 - Reduce your hot water temperature.